Changes to income tax

-The law established the increase in the special deduction for the income tax calculation so that the tax only reaches individuals with monthly gross salary higher than AR$ 150,000.
-For those individuals whose monthly gross remuneration is between AR$150.001 and AR$ 173.000, the law contemplated an additional special deduction.
-Moreover, the 13th salary will be exempt from tax when the gross salary is below AR$ 150,000.
+On December 31st 2021, Law No. 27,667 was published in the Official Gazette, empowering the Executive Branch to increase the amount of monthly gross salary that will not be subject to income tax.
+Using this faculties delegated by Congress, Decree 298/2022 (published in the Official Gazette on June 6th, 2022) established an increase in the special deduction for the income tax calculation so that the tax only reaches individuals with monthly gross salary higher than 280.792 Argentine pesos (ARS).
+For those individuals whose monthly gross remuneration is between ARS 280.792,01 and ARS 324.182, the Decree contemplated an additional special deduction.
+Moreover, the 13th salary will be exempt from tax when the gross salary is below ARS 280.792.

-The amendment also contemplates an increase in the special deduction for children and disabled children and it also incorporates a tax deduction for cohabiting partner even if the couple is not legally married.
+The original amendment also contemplates an increase in the special deduction for children and disabled children, and it also incorporates a tax deduction for a cohabiting partner even if the couple is not legally married.
 In the same way, health personnel are exempted from income tax on overtime extra payment or shifts until September 2021 (regulation related to the pandemic).

-Other changes include an exemption for day care and maternal and kindergarten expenses corresponding to dependent children and stepchildren, stepsons and stepdaughters up to 3 years of age as well as the provision of educational tools and the payment of training or specialization courses for employee´s children and stepchildren as long as it is paid by the employer, duly supported by the corresponding invoices and in case of training up to 40% of the non-taxable income deduction.
+Other changes include an exemption for day care and maternal and kindergarten expenses corresponding to dependent children and stepchildren, stepsons and stepdaughters up to three years of age, as well as the provision of educational tools and the payment of training or specialisation courses for employee´s children and stepchildren as long as it is paid by the employer, duly supported by the corresponding invoices, and, in case of training, up to 40% of the non-taxable income deduction.

-In addition, training or specialization courses or seminars are exempt from income tax as long as they are essential for the performance and development of the employee's career in the company and they are paid by the employer; and performance bonus, shortfall allowances or similar compensation are also exempt from income tax only if the employee monthly salary is below AR$300.000.
-These exemptions should not exceed 40% of the individual’s non-taxable income.
+In addition, training or specialisation courses or seminars are exempt from income tax as long as they are essential for the performance and development of the employee's career in the company and they are paid by the employer.

 Digitalisation of tax-related procedures